Lalnghinglova Hmar: Football

 Hmar was elected as the honorary secretary of Mizoram Football Association uncontested in 2011, the position he continues to hold as of 2022.
 Hmar had declared that creating professional league was one of his major goals.
 He played a key role in establishing the Mizoram Premier League, the first regional domestic league within India, in 2012.
 MFA had no fund on its own or sponsor for the MPL, Hmar persuaded the local TV provider Zonet to join in the management.
 Zonet agreed a five-year deal as the sponsor with INR 2.5 million each year.
 MPL inspired the growth of Aizawl FC, the 2016-17 I-League champion.
 It was a national success as the Mizoram team under MFA won the national championship Santosh Trophy for the first time in 2014.
 MFA had produced the highest level licensed coaches including on A level, three B level, and 20 C level within five years of Hmar's leadership.
+He was elected unopposed as the President of the Mizoram Football Association, during its Annual General Body Meeting at Aizawl on 23 May 2024.

 Hmar created official liaison with FIFA, which supported the All India Football Federation to organise Grassroots Football Project in Mizoram in 2012 for the first time in India.
 He also arranged with the German Football Federation the same year for football training in Mizoram from German coaches.
 He was also instrumental in starting Mizoram Futsal League, the first in India, with live telecast of Matches by Zonet TV.

+In April 2023, Hmar was appointed member of the Social Responsibility Committee of the Asian Football Confederation.

 Role in AIFF

 Hmar has been an executive committee member of the All India Football Federation since 2012.
+He also served as Deputy Chairman of the League Committee under AIFF.
+AIFF had been seen as highly politicised with majority of the officers elected from political arena, and the leadership taken up by political influences.
+As the situation worsened, on 16 August 2022, the FIFA announced that it officially suspended AIFF "due to undue influence from third parties, which constitutes a serious violation of the FIFA Statutes."

-He also serves as Deputy Chairman of the League Committee under AIFF.
-In 2022, the Supreme Court of India constituted the Committee of Administrators for AIFF.
-Led by former judge A.R Dave, the committee consisted of seven members with Hmar among them.
+Immediately, the Supreme Court of India constituted the Committee of Administrators for AIFF.
+Led by former judge A.R.
+Dave, the committee consisted of seven members with Hmar among them.
 The committee was assigned to review and remake the AIFF constitutions.
+In response, the FIFA revoked its suspension on 26 August 2022.
+On 20 September 2022, Hmar was appointed chairman of the AIFF League Committee, and took up the duty from 27 September.

+As a first major step under his leadership, Hmar approved the introduction of the Indian Women's League (IWL) in the AIFF League Committee meeting on 27 March 2023.
+IWL was scheduled to start from 25 April 2023.